alexandrusavu/DCE_LinuxAssessment/QUICKSTART.md

 ```

 ### "Cannot GET /api/..."
-- Make sure the server is running
+- Make sure backend (3000) and Vite (3001) are running (`npm run dev`)
-- Check that it's on port 5000
+- Verify Vite proxy in `vite.config.js`
-- Look for errors in the terminal
+- Check browser console for network errors

 ## Testing the Platform

 1. Server should show: `🚀 Server running in development mode on port 3000`
+2. Vite should show: `Local: http://localhost:3001`
-2. Navigate to `http://localhost:3000` in your browser
+3. Navigate to `http://localhost:3001` in your browser
 3. You should see three level cards (Junior available, others coming soon)
 4. Click "Start Assessment" on Junior level
 5. Complete 10 MCQ questions (exam mode - no hints)